 - Payment history (35%): The most important factor in a FICO score is your payment history to lenders.
 Your ability to pay on time is the first thing that lenders take a look at.

 - Amounts owed (30%): The whole point of seeking a high credit score is to be able to borrow money when you need to.
-Owing money doesn’t necessarily make you a high-risk borrower but maxing out your credit cards and carrying a high balance on them for several months will negatively affect your FICO score.
+Owing money doesn’t necessarily make you a high-risk borrower.
+However, maxing out your credit cards will negatively affect your FICO score.

 - Length of credit history (15%): It takes time to build a good credit score.
 In general, the longer a credit history, the higher a FICO credit score.